Alfresco/alfresco-content-app/docs/extending.md

 export type RuleEvaluator = (context: RuleContext, ...args: any[]) => boolean;
 ```

-Create a function that is going to check if user has selected one or multiple nodes.
+Create a function that is going to check if a user has selected one or multiple nodes.

 ```typescript
 export function hasSelection(